-“I need to explore” or “I need to do something productive” are common thoughts that surface in my mind while I travel.
+“I need to explore” or “I need to do something productive” are common thoughts that often run pass my head while I travel.
 They are self-inflicted pressures that many travelers put on themselves when they reach a new destination.
-Often, we feel we need to ‘make the most out of our experience’ when we are in a foreign place.
-Many times that translates into ‘be active and experience as much as possible’ whether it is sightseeing, sampling new food, or going on adventure excursions.
-These presumed expectations weighs me down and wears me off day by day.
-I started this journey to ease my mind so I can think what my next big steps should be, but nine months in and I have not had the chance to do so.
+Often, we feel the need to ‘make the most out of our experience’ when we are in a foreign place.
+Many times that translate into ‘be active and experience as much as possible’ whether it is sightseeing, sampling new food, or going on adventurous excursions.
+These presumed expectations weigh me down and wear me off day by day.
+I started this journey to ease my mind so I can think about what my next big steps should be, but nine months in and I have not had the chance to do so.

 Why do we have to fill our travel days with activities?
 Sometimes when we travel somewhere, it may be the only chance we have to explore the area.
 We might never go back to that quaint town of Lambertville or the charming city of Berlin again.
-There are so many other places to check out.
-The idea that the time of visit may be the only time you will visit that place encourages people to explore it thoroughly.
+There are so many other places in the world to check out.
+The idea that the time of visit may be the only time you will be in that part of the world encourages people to explore it thoroughly.
 For short term traveling, this is a viable mentality and travel attitude.
 It is extremely exhausting in the long run.
-However, this is not the experience I am after.
-I am not as interested in seeing all the major attractions or seek out the cool path less taken.
+To begin with, this is not the experience I am after.
+I am not as interested in seeing all the major attractions or seek out the “cool” path less taken.
 I am interested in getting the feel for how it is like to live a different lifestyle in a different place, different culture, and different identity.

 I would question myself, “Am I doing enough?”
 What is ‘enough’?
 Would that be defined as to seek out riveting experiences for stories to retell and blog or to find beautiful things to take Instagram-worthy photos?
 These concerns may even seem silly when you have it laid out on paper.
 Despite acknowledging these are just societal expectations, in which no one would be immensely disappointed if you failed to meet them, sometimes you cannot help but feel the need to fulfill them.
 Speaking to many locals along the way, I feel lucky to have the opportunity to travel and learn about other cultures first hand.
 Many of these people I have spoken to have not left their home country or have not traveled far.
 Because I do have this chance, I want to be a window for others to see how the rest of the world is like.
 It is a conflicting feeling of wanting to see more, but also to sit back and pretend I am a local.

-Nonetheless, I still to intend to post backdated entries to document my whereabouts for the past weeks.
+Nonetheless, I still intend to post backdated entries to document my whereabouts for the past weeks.